PDFWAC 296-155-56110

 (c) When using eyebolts in a tapped blind hole, the effective thread length must be at least one and one-half times the diameter of the bolt for engagement in steel.
 (See Figure 31.)
 For other engagements, or engagements in other materials, contact the eyebolt manufacturer or a qualified person.

 (e) When eyebolts are used in an untapped through-hole, the nut under the load must be fully engaged.
-If the eyebolt is not shouldered to the load, a second nut on top of the load should be used if possible.
+If the eyebolt is not shouldered to the load, a second nut on top of the load must be used if possible.
 (See Figure 31.)

 Note: | See Figure 31 for examples of eyebolts covered by this rule. |

-(3) Eye nuts.
-Follow these rigging practices for eye nuts (see Figure 32, Eye Nuts):
+(9) Follow these rigging practices for eye nuts (see Figure 32, Eye Nuts):

 (a) The threads of eye nuts must be fully engaged;